T-rav/Aspose.BarCode-for-Cloud/Examples/Node.js/README.md

 Update config.json under Config directory with App SID and App key (secret key) as get by [creating an API client app](https://docs.asposeptyltd.com/display/totalcloud/Create+New+App+and+Get+App+Key+and+SID).
 You can also set output folder path for post processed files.

 The example project uses Aspose.BarCode for Cloud SDK package for Node.js.
-So, before running any example, make sure you have installed that package on your machine.
+Before running any example, make sure you have installed that package on your machine.

 You can install the project dependencies using npm package manager. npm install asposebarcodecloud